ÍÀÏÍ Óêðà¿íè

 Historical Background

-Supporting the leading Ukrainian scientists demand, the President of Ukraine L. Kravchuk on March 4, 1992 signed a decree on the foundation of the Academy of Pedagogical Sciences of Ukraine (APS of Ukraine) as the highest branch scientific institution.
-Pursuant to the Decree of June 16, 1992 the Cabinet of Ministers of Ukraine adopted a resolution which provided specific measures on establishment of the Academy of Pedagogical Sciences of Ukraine.
+Supporting the proposal of leading Ukrainian scientists, the President of Ukraine L.M.
+Kravchuk on March 4, 1992, signed a Decree on the foundation of the Academy of Pedagogical Sciences of Ukraine (APN of Ukraine) as the highest sectoral scientific institution.
+Pursuant to this Decree, on June 16, 1992, the Cabinet of Ministers of Ukraine adopted a resolution providing for specific measures for the formation of the Academy of Pedagogical Sciences of Ukraine.
 M.D.
-Yarmachenko was appointed as a President-organizer.
-The full members - the founders of the Academy have become 15 famous scientists in Ukraine (F.S.
+Yarmachenko was appointed the President-Organizer.
+The full members - founders of the Academy were 15 well-known scientists in Ukraine (F.S.
 Arvat, E.G. Goncharuk, O.A.
-Zakharenko, L.O.
-Kanischenko, O.V.
+Zakharenko, L.A.
+Kanishchenko, A.V.
 Kirichuk, V.M.
-Madzihon, B.I.
+Madzigon, B.I.
 Mokin, V.F.
-Prisnyakov, I.F.
-Prokopenko O.Y.Savchenko, V.I.
+Prysnyakov, I.F.
+Prokopenko O.Ya.
+Savchenko, V.I.
 Skok, V.V.
 Skopenko, P.M.
 Talanchuk, M.I.
 Shkil, M.D.
 Yarmachenko).

 A meeting of academicians-founders was held on November 17, 1992, and completed the formation of the Academy.
-7 full members and 17 corresponding members of the Academy of Pedagogical Sciences of Ukraine were selected.
-On November 18, 1992, at the first general meeting M.D.
-Yarmachenko was elected the President of the Academy of Pedagogical Sciences of Ukraine, L.O.Kanischenko – the Vice President, O.Y.
-Savchenko – the Chief Scientific Secretary.
-The Academy was formed of three departments: Department of theory and history of education; Department of didactics, methods and information technologies in education; Department of psychology, age physiology and defectology.
-The Academy consisted of the Research Institute of Pedagogy, the Research Institute of Psychology and the Republican Pedagogical Museum.
+7 full members and 17 corresponding members of the Academy of Pedagogical Sciences of Ukraine were elected.
+On November 18, 1992, at the first General Meeting of the Academy of Pedagogical Sciences of Ukraine, M.D.
+Yarmachenko was elected the President of the Academy, L.O.
+Kanishchenko – the Vice- President, and O.Y.
+Savchenko – Chief Scientific Secretary.
+Three departments were formed: Department of Theory and History of Education; Department of Didactics, Methods and Information Ttechnologies in Education; Department of Psychology, Age Physiology and Defectology.
+The Academy included the Research Institute of Pedagogy, the Research Institute of Psychology and the Republican Pedagogical Museum.